afrozas/proceedings/README.md

 |  2016   |   -   | 2016  |      -      |
 |  2015   |   -   | 2015  |      -      |

 > Note: Few files from certain proceedings are dropped from the dataset due to parsing errors.
+More proceedings volumes to be added soon.

 ### Features